-During the development of a medicinal product, the EMA and national regulators provide the opportunity for dialogue and guidance on the development program.
-At the EMA level, this is usually done in the form of scientific advice, which is given by the Scientific Advice Working Party of the Committee for Medicinal Products for Human Use, or CHMP.
+During the development of a medicinal product, the European Medicines Agency ("EMA") and national regulators provide the opportunity for dialogue and guidance on the development program.
+At the EMA level, this is usually done in the form of scientific advice, which is given by the Scientific Advice Working Party of the Committee for Medicinal Products for Human Use ("CHMP").
 A fee is incurred with each scientific advice procedure.
 Advice from the EMA is typically provided based on questions concerning, for example, quality (chemistry, manufacturing and controls testing), nonclinical testing and clinical trials, and pharmacovigilance plans and risk-management programs.
 Advice is not legally binding with regard to any future marketing authorization application of the product concerned.

-Marketing Authorizations
+Marketing Authorization

-In the European Union, medicinal products can only be placed on the market after obtaining a Marketing Authorization, or MA.
-To obtain regulatory approval of an investigational drug in the EU, we must submit a marketing authorization application, or MAA.
+In order to market our product candidates in the EU and many other foreign jurisdictions, we must obtain separate regulatory approvals.
+More concretely, in the EU, medicinal products candidates can only be placed on the market after obtaining a marketing authorization ("MA").
+To obtain regulatory approval of a product candidate in the EU, we must submit a MA application ("MAA").
 The process for doing this depends, among other things, on the nature of the medicinal product.
+There are two types of MAs: